 Embassies and consulates in Cuba

 There are no consulates or embassies in Cuba for Australia or New Zealand.
-The local Canadian Embassy and the Australian Embassy in Mexico provide consular assistance to Australians and New Zealanders in Cuba.
+The local Canadian Embassy and the Australian and New Zealand embassies in Mexico provide consular assistance to Australians and New Zealanders in Cuba.

-Travel insurance covering medical expenses is essential when visiting Cuba.
+Travel insurance covering medical expenses is mandatory when visiting Cuba.
+Immigration authorities have been known to do spot-checks when you are entering the country.
+Those without insurance are required to take out an insurance policy with Asistur (7 866 5560, 7 866 8339 or 7 866 8920), the tourist-assistance agency, at a cost of $3–5CUC a day before they are granted entrance.
 A typical travel insurance policy usually provides medical cover, as well as coverage for the loss of baggage, tickets and – up to a certain limit – cash or cheques, as well as cancellation or curtailment of your journey.
 Most of them exclude so-called dangerous sports unless an extra premium is paid.
 If you do take medical coverage, ascertain whether benefits will be paid as treatment proceeds or only after return home, and whether there is a 24-hour medical emergency number.
 If you need to make a claim, you should keep receipts for medicines and medical treatment, and in the event you have anything stolen, you must obtain an official statement from the police.

 Getting internet access in Cuba is still not particularly easy or cheap and wi-fi barely exists at all outside of the upmarket hotels.
 There are cybercafés in all the major Cuban cities and resorts but usually just one or two, and in many towns there are none at all.
 Finding somewhere with a reliable, fast connection is an even greater challenge.
 The hotels offer the fastest and most robust connections but their rates can be exorbitant, commonly between $6CUC and $10CUC an hour.
 ETECSA, which runs the national telephone network, operates Telepunto centres where you can get online; there’s one in most provincial capitals, but connections are often painstakingly slow and, particularly in Havana, you’re sometimes better off at a hotel.
 Currently, charges in Telepuntos and Minipuntos are $0.10CUC/min with a minimum charge of $6CUC, giving you an hour online.
 Note that wherever you access the internet, you may occasionally be required to show a passport.